 Find the best treatment options.Call our free and confidential helpline

 Cocaine Overdose: Warning Symptoms

 People on cocaine, as explained above, can easily overdose.
 Especially, when you don’t know what your dealer has put in your bag or how strong your current product is.
 Overall, Some users have concerns about how to differentiate wearing off from overdose symptoms.
-Of course, everything depends on the quality of the product, some individual differences and the history of abuse.
+Of course, everything depends on the quality and purity of cocaine, some individual differences and the history of abuse.

 However, some of the common signs of a cocaine overdose are:

 - High levels of energy

 - Paranoid thinking

 - Panic attacks

 - Mood swings

 - Tremors and chills